International Civil Defence Organization: Objectives

-The International Civil Defence Organization (ICDO) is an intergovernmental Organization whose objective is to contribute to the development by States of structures ensuring the protection and assistance of the population and the safeguarding of property and the environment against natural or man-made disasters.
+The International Civil Defence Organization (ICDO) is an intergovernmental Organization whose objective is to contribute to the development by States of structures ensuring the protection and assistance of the population and the safeguarding of property and the environment against natural or man-made disasters, protection of the critical national assets and infrastructure.

 Humanitarian assistance

 Strategic partners participating in ICDO activities can provide humanitarian assistance to countries in need.